 Fargo, built on the rich north Midwest prairie, promises an affordable cost of living, a strong, diverse economy, and a healthy job market.
 The metro area’s three colleges influence cultural options that are impressive for a city this size.
 You can enjoy everything from live theater, ballet, opera, galleries, and museums to inventive cuisine, craft breweries, wineries, and distilleries.

-Relocating to Fargo will be a lot easier and less stressful when you turn to Great Guys Long Distance Movers for help with figuring out the relocation process.
-This guide will add to your understanding of why Fargo is such a special city – and all quotes are totally free!
+Relocating to Fargo will be a lot easier and less stressful when you turn to Great Guys Moving for help with figuring out the relocation process.
+This guide will add to your understanding of why it’s such a special city – and all quotes from the top-rated Fargo moving companies are totally free!

 Living in Fargo, ND: What to Know Before Moving to Fargo

 With a population of about 124,844, Fargo is a mid-sized city in eastern North Dakota that shares a border with Minnesota along the Red River.
 The greater Fargo-Moorhead Minnesota metro area has about 245,471 residents and within a two-mile radius, the metro area shares three major colleges: North Dakota State University, Concordia, and Minnesota State University Moorhead.
 The vibrant college culture adds to Fargo’s creative, hip vibe.